Does finasteride (Propecia) regrow hair?

 Can finasteride be used by women?

-Finasteride is generally not recommended for use by women, especially those who are pregnant or may become pregnant, due to the risk of serious birth defects in a male fetus.
+Finasteride for women, is generally not recommended, especially those who are pregnant or may become pregnant, due to the risk of serious birth defects in a male fetus.
 The medication can interfere with the development of male genitalia in the fetus, making it unsafe for women of childbearing age6.
 However, in certain cases, doctors may prescribe finasteride to postmenopausal women for treating female pattern hair loss.
 This is considered an off-label use, and the effectiveness and safety in women are not as well-established as in men.
 Women in need of hair loss treatment should consider spironolactone or minoxidil instead.

 Empty post query results…